quidgest/vscode-velocity/README.md

 - If you want to debug the server as well use the launch configuration `Attach to Server`
 - In the [Extension Development Host] instance of VSCode, open a document with '.vm' extension to activate Velocity language mode.

-If you make changes to the grammar, the generated parsers will not update automatically so you will need to run the `npm run compile` task manually.
+If you make changes to the grammar, the generated parsers will not update automatically so you will need to run the `npm run build` task manually.

 To test, change the launch target to `Language Server E2E Test` in the debug tab of vscode, then run.
 The debug console should present the test results.

-To publish, ensure you have the publishing tool installed with `npm install -g vsce`, then you can run `vsce package` to create a .vsix plugin.
+To publish, ensure you have the publishing tool installed/upgraded with `npm install -g vsce`, then you can run `vsce package` to create a .vsix plugin.

 ### Project structure
 ```